bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 Anyway, let's move on to how send can be used and misused in the wild.

 When people start pulling in "send" statements, usually it's a reaction to code that looks like this.
-And here I'm reconstructing code I wrote in my first week as a Rails dev, incidentally.
+Incidentally, I wrote this code for money five years ago.

 ----

-I did not like this code.
-It got the job done, but I didn't like how it got it done.
-I'd trained in C and Java and Perl, so I was used to the idea that method names were these magic computer things, entirely separate from the data that the methods were acting upon.
-When you're coming from that mindset, you accept a certain amount of repetition and boilerplate as inevitable.
+And I hated it.
+It was this pile of copypasta.
+But I didn't know how to fix it.
+I'd trained in Java, so I thought method names were these special immutable compiler things, and that  repetition and boilerplate were inevitable.

-I resented the hell out of this, but I didn't know how to improve on it.
-I thought you couldn't.
-And then I learned about the magic of "send."
+Then I learned that you could use "send" to call arbitrary methods.
 ---

 Twenty-thirty minutes later, the code looked more like this.